-For the graph in Figure 3 this bound is useless because the set S was chosen too big.
+For the graph in Figure 6 this bound is useless because the set S was chosen too big.
 Luckily, we get a bound for every choice of subset.
 If S is chosen cleverly it can be used to argue that a given matching is maximum.

-Example 2.4.3 Consider the graph G in Figure 33 and its matching M' of size 4.
-Now consider any other matching M with corresponding uncovered vertex set U. Choosing S to be the center vertex, Inequality 1 becomes
+Example 1.4.3 Consider the graph G in Figure 7 and some matching M with corresponding uncovered vertex set U. Choosing S to be the center vertex, Inequality 1 becomes

-Hence for any matching M, there will always be to vertices which are not covered by M. Therefore M' is a maximum matching.
+Hence for any matching M, there will always be two vertices that are not covered by M. Therefore the size of a matching M is at most (10-2)/2 = 4.

-From the example above we conclude that for a given graph G with matching M, this M must be a maximum matching, if we can find an $S \subseteq V(G)$ such that
+From the example we see that the lower bound on the number of uncovered vertices can be turned into an upper bound on the size of a matching.
+In particular, if we for our matching M can find a set $S \subseteq V(G)$ such that

-Figure 4: The graph and matching of Example 2.4.3.
+Figure 7: The graph of Example 1.4.3.